raphael-pietrzak/network-project/README.md

 ### License
-This project is licensed under the MIT License.
+This project is licensed under the GNU GENERAL PUBLIC License.

 ### Acknowledgments
 Contact